Optimization of conveyance of quantum particles by moving potential well

 The survival probability is given by

-The escape rate from the metastable potential-well is $1-p(t)$.
+The escape rate from the metastable potential well is $1-p(t)$.
 We may understand the process more intuitively in the following way.
-The populations for the states of higher energies than the energy barrier relax fast, and the population of the state corresponding to the metastable states relax slowly as a tunneling process as depicted in Fig.~\ref{initial-disturbance}.
+The states of high energies dephase fast and their contribution to the population in the potential well decays fast.
+On the other hand, the states close to the metastable states dephase slowly and their contribution to the population in the potential well relaxes slowly as a tunneling process as depicted in Fig.~\ref{initial-disturbance}.

 We numerically obtained the relaxation of survival probability $p(t)$.
 Here, we calculate $\tilde{E}_k$ and $|\tilde{k}\rangle$ by ED with the mesh of $\Delta x=0.1$.
 We confirmed that the value is small enough to represent the limit $\Delta x\rightarrow 0$.
 In Fig.~\ref{fig:overlap_p}, the relaxations, i.e., $\{p(t)\}$ for several values of $a$, are plotted.
-There, $p(t)$ at late time seems to show an exponential decay.
+There, $p(t)$ at a late stage seems an exponential decay.
 To see this fact, we also plot $-\ln p(t)$.
-From the slope at late time, we estimate the relaxation rate $\Gamma_{\rm relax}$:
+From the slope at a late stage, we estimate the relaxation rate $\Gamma_{\rm relax}$ from the relation:

-The sharper slope of $-\ln p(t)$ gives a faster relaxation time.
-In this way, the relaxation is consistent with the above intuitive picture.
+The sharper slope of $-\ln p(t)$ gives a faster relaxation.
+From this observation, we find that the relaxation is consistent with the above-mentioned intuitive picture.